Saba-Gh-H/Neutral_isnot_unbiased/README.md

 ---

-## Citation (Preprint)
+## Citation (Proceedings)

-Please cite the preprint if you use this framework:
+Please cite the paper if you use this framework:

 ```bibtex
 @inproceedings{haez-dragoni-2025-neutral,